hpvala/google-map-marker/README.md

 ```

-To get a timezone based on location calling the `getTimezone` method with the latitude and longitude parameters, make sure you map key have timezone API access.
+To get a timezone based on location calling the `getTimezone` method with the latitude and longitude parameters, make sure your map key have timezone API access.
 ```php
 $timezone = $marker->getTimezone($lat, $lng);
 ```